MMathster/ETC-Center-Table/README.md

 ### 🖼️ Thales Configuration Gallery

-With more triangle centers to come and different geometrical compositions to discover, there are some fascinating discoveries, regarding how $\theta$ interacts with the orbiting point $C$.
+With more triangle centers to come and different geometrical compositions to discover, there are some fascinating discoveries, regarding how $\theta$ interacts with the triangle center $X_n$.

 <table>
   <tr>